lustre-ge/lustre/README.md

 ![Lustre Logo](https://github.com/lustre-ge/lustre/blob/main/logo.png?raw=true)

-**Lustre** is a 3D voxel-based game engine built with performance, modularity, and creativity in mind.
-It aims to empower developers to craft immersive worlds with a focus on customization and extensibility.
+**Lustre** is a high-performance, modular, and creative 3D voxel-based game engine developed for our upcoming game project.
+Lustre emphasizes immersive worlds, extensive customization, and effortless extensibility, making it ideal for integrating complex gameplay mechanics, realistic physics, and stunning visual elements.

+Our mission is to continuously refine and evolve Lustre alongside our primary game, incorporating practical feedback and enhancements gained through active development.
+We aim to expand our indie development team and foster a collaborative environment to drive Lustre’s future capabilities.

 ---